Computing

 We use a number of ways to measure and assess the impact of our intent and implementation.
 This helps us refine and adapt our planning further, which, in turn, improves the quality of teaching and learning.

-This presentation shows the standards and progress of pupils from Y3 to Y6 via our identified "Golden Threads" of programming and coding in Computing
+This presentation shows the standards and progress of pupils from Y3 to Y6 via our identified "Golden Threads" in Computing.
+It includes information regarding Computing across the curriculum and assessment information.